- What other names is Alpha-gpc known by?

 Alfa-GPC, Alpha Glycerol Phosphoryl Choline, Alpha-Glyceryl Phosphoryl Choline, Alpha-Glyceryl Phosphatidylcholine, Alpha-glycerylphosphorylcholine, Choline alphoscerate, Glycerophosphorylcholine, Glycérophosphorylcholine, GPC, GroPCho, L-A-Glyceryl Phosphorylcholine, L-alpha-glycerylphosphorylcholine.

-fatty acid found in soy and other plants breaks down.
+Alpha-GPC is a chemical released when a fatty acid found in soy and other plants breaks down.
 It is used as medicine.

 In Europe alpha-GPC is a prescription medication for the treatment of Alzheimer's disease.
 It is available in two forms; one is taken by mouth, and the other is given as a shot.
 In the United States alpha-GPC is only available as a dietary supplement, mostly in products promoted to improve memory.